emckiernan/agingCA1/README.md

 ## Overview

 We developed a biophysical mathematical model to study age-related changes in ion channel expression and electrical activity in pyramidal cells (PCs) of the CA1 region of the hippocampus.
-This repository contains Python code, a Jupyter notebook, simulation figures, and the paper arising from this project.
-All of the content is licensed for reuse (see license file).
+This repository contains Python code embedded in a Jupyter notebook, simulation figures, and the manuscript files arising from this project.
+All of the content is openly licensed for reuse (see license file).

-For more information on this project, please see our main paper:
+For more information on this project, please see our preprint:

 McKiernan E.C., Herrera-Valdez, M.A. & Marrone, D.F..
 A biophysical, minimal model to investigate age-related changes in CA1 pyramidal cell electrical activity. *bioRxiv*. [https://doi.org/10.1101/2022.07.01.498486](https://doi.org/10.1101/2022.07.01.498486).